MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-allocation.md

 ## Use the allocation user interface

-You can manually manage allocations through the user interface by opening the Inventory Visibility app and going to **Operational Visibility \> Allocation**.
-From there, you can perform any of the actions that are described in the following subsections.
+You can manually manage allocations using the Inventory Visibility app in Power Apps.

+> [!IMPORTANT]
+> In the current version of the Inventory Visibility app, you can only manage allocations when you are using Inventory Visibility UI version 1.
+If you are using UI version 2, you must use the APIs to manage allocations.
+For more information about the two user interface versions and how to switch between them, see [Inventory Visibility app user interface versions](inventory-visibility-ui-version-2.md) <!-- KFM: I think this is true. -->

+### Open the allocation user interface

+To open the allocation user interface, follow these steps.

+1. Sign in to your Power Apps environment and open the **Inventory Visibility** app.
+1. At the bottom of the navigation pane, open the **Change area** menu and select **Legacy UI**.
+1. On the navigation pane, select **Operational visibility** and then open the **Allocation** tab.

 ### Create an allocation

-Follow these steps to create an allocation from the **Allocation** page of the Inventory Visibility app.
+Follow these steps to create an allocation in the Inventory Visibility app.

+1. Open the allocation user interface, as described previously.
-1. Select **Allocate**.
+1. On the toolbar, select **Allocate**.
-1. Set the base fields, dimensions, and target allocation groups values.
-(When you select the collect data source in the **Dimensions** section, first use the drop-down list to specify the dimensions (for example, `siteId`).
-Then enter dimension values in the fields that appear.)
+1. Set the **Base fields**, **Dimensions**, and **Target allocation groups** values.
+When you are selecting values in the **Dimensions** section, first select a data source, then select a dimension from that data source, and then enter dimension values in the fields that appear each time you add a dimension.
 1. Select **submit**.

 ### Consume an allocation

-Select **Consume** to consume an allocation.
-To ensure that you consume within the correct allocation group and hierarchy, enter the same sets of organization and dimension details when you create the allocation.
+On the toolbar of the **Allocation** tab, select **Consume** to consume an allocation.
+To ensure that you consume within the correct allocation group and hierarchy, enter the same sets of organization and dimension details when you specified creating the allocation.

 ### Reallocate an allocation

-Select **Reallocate** to move existing allocated quantity from one set of allocation groups to another.
+On the toolbar of the **Allocation** tab, select **Reallocate** to move existing allocated quantity from one set of allocation groups to another.

 ### Query existing allocations

-Select **Query**, and then enter product, organization, dimension, and allocation group values to obtain query results of existing allocations.
+On the toolbar of the **Allocation** tab, select **Query**, and then enter product, organization, dimension, and allocation group values to obtain query results of existing allocations.